With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Place the generator back into the plastic case.
 Carefully attach the other half of the plastic case and fasten with the screw.

 Attach the two wires to a voltmeter.
 Set the voltmeter on a low AC voltage scale.
 2.5 volts equals about 15 mph.
-You will not get much higher than ...
+You will not get much higher ...

 Arduino Wind Chill Machineby msuzuki777